For many business owners, the holiday season is the most hectic time of the year.

-If you have a series of emails to send out — maybe to promote a holiday fundraiser or highlight five of your top selling products as gift ideas — you can set up an autoresponder series.
+If you have a series of emails to send out—maybe to promote a holiday fundraiser or highlight five of your top-selling products as gift ideas—you can set up an autoresponder series.
 Set up the messages you’d like to send, choose the right sending frequency, and watch your marketing work on autopilot.

-Last year, Victor Terrazas from Rejuvenate Therapeutic Massage sent his email list a series of messages with gift-giving ideas to drive end-of-year sales.
+In 2018, Victor Terrazas from Rejuvenate Therapeutic Massage sent his email list a series of messages with gift-giving ideas to drive end-of-year sales.